top of page

 "And I saw another mighty angel come down from heaven, clothed with a cloud: and a rainbow was upon his head, and his face was as it were the sun, and his feet as pillars of fire:"

-Here is a "mighty angel come down from heaven".
+Here is the "mighty angel come down from heaven".
 There is no one mightier than the Lord Himself.
-Look at all the descriptions together, you will see Jesus ...
+Look at all the descriptions together, and you will see Jesus ...

 2. JESUS IS "CLOTHED WITH A CLOUD": "And when He had spoken these things, while they beheld, He was taken up; and a cloud received Him out of their sight" (Acts 1:9).
 "And then shall they see the Son of man coming in the clouds with great power and glory" (Mark 13:26). ""Behold, He cometh with clouds; and every eye shall see Him..."
 (Revelation 1:7).